bakudbilla/Formative_1_-Sound_Clustering_HMMs/README.md

 - **DBSCAN** struggled due to lack of density separation, which is common in noisy or overlapping feature sets.

 ## How to run the notebook
-You can directly open it on colab OR
+You can directly open the notebook on colab OR
 1. Open the notebook in [Google Colab](https://colab.research.google.com/).
 2. Upload the notebook file:
    `File > Upload notebook`